Skysuites @ Anson

 Skysuites @ Anson is one of the tallest skyscrapers in Singapore and tied for the tallest residential building with Altez.
 The building sits at the city centre of Tanjong Pagar.

 Background

 Construction started in 2011 and ended in 2014.
 The structure is primarily made from poured concrete and steel.
 The building is 250 m tall and has a 2,788.1 m2 footprint.
 It is tied for the 7th tallest building in Singapore.
 The building is primarily a condominium with restaurants scattered throughout the complex.
 The leasehold of the condominium is 99 years.

+Artwork

+A bronze sculpture, Inéquilibre, by French artist Val is placed publicly within the building.
+It is the only one, out of 12 editions, to be publicly displayed.